DISCLOSURE 102-42: IDENTIFYING AND SELECTING STAKEHOLDERS

-In the year under review, Sika has been actively engaging with numerous stakeholder groups, including associations, sponsoring partners / communities via personal interactions, common projects or platforms, intensifying existing contacts and starting new cooperations.
-Please consult this People Page for more details regarding the various initiatives and activities Sika is supporting and contributing to.
+In the year under review, Sika actively engaged with numerous stakeholder groups, such as associations and sponsoring partners / communities via personal interactions, common projects or platforms, intensifying existing contacts and starting new cooperations.
+Please consult this People Page for more details about the various initiatives and activities which Sika is supporting and to which it is contributing.